 Description

-SUBSIDIARY FEATURES: spearhead cast-iron railings on low stone plinth wall with panelled stone gate piers with strongly overhanging caps at boundary with street.
+In addition to the main structure, there are subsidiary features such as spearhead cast-iron railings on a low stone plinth wall, complemented by panelled stone gate piers that have strongly overhanging caps, located at the boundary with the street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.